dolthub/dolt/CONTRIBUTING.md

 * `go test $(go list ./... | grep -v /vendor/)` should run every test except from vendor packages.

-For JS code, We have a python script to run all js tests.

-* `python tools/run-all-js-tests.py`

-If you have commit rights, Jenkins automatically runs the Go and JS tests on every PR, then every subsequent patch.
+If you have commit rights, Jenkins automatically runs the Go tests on every PR, then every subsequent patch.
 To ask Jenkins to immediately run, any committer can reply (no quotes) "Jenkins: test this" to your PR.

 ### Perf tests